I AM the haunted house…

 I have this recurring dream that shifts and changes ever so slightly over the years as I shift and change.
 In this dream, there is always a beautifully decayed gothic house with endless hidden rooms, winding passages that no one knows about but me, and a myriad of ghosts tucked away in every corner.

+I love these dreams.
+I crave them.
 They never scare me…though anyone else might wake up screaming.

 “A violent ghost haunts the top floor.
 Never go up there—ever.
 He is pure rage.”

-Or a ghost they wouldn’t understand, one I don’t want them to frightened away.
+Or a ghost they wouldn’t understand—one I don’t want them to frightened away.

 I tell them: “He’s a strange one, always looping through tragic memories.
 If you see him, just stand very still and don’t make eye contact.”